uds-se/debuggingbook/docs/beta/notebooks/README.md

 Yes!
 See the [installation instructions](https://www.debuggingbook.org/html/Importing.html) for details.

-#### Which content has come up?
+#### Do your techniques apply to Python programs only?
+How about C code?

+We use Python to implement our tools and techniques because we can get things done *quickly.* Building an [interactive debugger](https://www.debuggingbook.org/html/Debugger.html) in Python is less than 100 lines of code and took us 2-3 days; doing the same for C is tens of thousands of lines and a year-long project.
+Instrumenting code, say for [dynamic slicing](https://www.debuggingbook.org/html/Slicer.html), gets us savings of similar magnitude.
+Also, Python code allows us (and you) to focus on the main concepts, rather than implementation details that are out of place in a textbook.

+Having said this, many of the techniques in this book can also be applied to C and other code.
+This is notably true for _black-box_ techniques such as [reducing inputs](https://www.debuggingbook.org/html/DeltaDebugger.html) or [changes](https://www.debuggingbook.org/html/ChangeDebugger.html) or [generalizers](https://www.debuggingbook.org/html/DDSetDebugger.html); these are all language-agnostic.
+Tools related to the debugging process such as [bug tracking](https://www.debuggingbook.org/html/Tracking.html) or [mining repositories](https://www.debuggingbook.org/html/ChangeCounter.html) are language-agnostic as well.
+Finally, in all chapters, we provide pointers to implementations in and for other languages, for instance for [assertions](https://www.debuggingbook.org/html/Assertions.html) or [program repair](https://www.debuggingbook.org/html/Repairer.html).

+#### What are the latest changes?

-See the [release notes](https://www.debuggingbook.org/html/ReleaseNotes.html) for details.
+For changes to individual chapters, see the "Last change" link at the end of a chapter.
+For the `debuggingbook` Python package, see the [release notes](https://www.debuggingbook.org/html/ReleaseNotes.html) for details.

 #### How do I cite your work?

 Thanks for referring to our work!
-Once the book is complete, you will be able to cite it in the traditional way.
-In the meantime, just click on the "cite" button at the bottom of the Web page for each chapter to get a citation entry.
+Just click on the "cite" button at the bottom of the Web page for each chapter to get a citation entry.

 #### Can you cite my paper?
 And possibly write a chapter about it?